Marching Through Georgia: Postwar

 "Marching Through Georgia" cemented itself as a Civil War icon.
 It came to the define the March to the Sea and became Sherman's unofficial theme song.
 Selling 500,000 copies of sheet music within 12 years, it was one of the most successful wartime tunes and Work's most profitable hit up to that point.
-David Ewen regards it as "the greatest of his war songs," and Carl S. Lowden deems it his very best work, in part owing to its "soul-stirring" production and longevity.
+The music historian David Ewen regards it as "the greatest of his war songs", and Carl S. Lowden deems it his very best work, in part owing to its "soul-stirring" production and longevity.
+Work published one final war hymn in June, Tis Finished!, or Sing Hallelujah", that thankfully celebrates the bloody conflict's cessation and calls upon listeners to "sing the vict'ry won".

-Edwin Tribble opines that Work's postbellum fame, the little he had, rested on the success of "Marching Through Georgia", citing a letter he wrote to his long-time correspondent Susie Mitchell: "It is really surprising that I have excited so much curiosity and interest here [at an annual encampment of the Grand Army of the Republic (GAR)], not only among romantic young women but among all classes.
+Edwin Tribble opines that Work's fame after the war, the little he had, rested on the success of "Marching Through Georgia", citing a letter he wrote to his long-time correspondent Susie Mitchell: "It is really surprising that I have excited so much curiosity and interest here [at an annual encampment of the Grand Army of the Republic (GAR)], not only among romantic young women but among all classes.
 My connection with 'Marching Through Georgia' seems to be the cause."
 (Note: In spite of this, Work would enjoy another major success in 1876 with "Grandfather's Clock".)
-In fact, starting from the late nineteenth century, the song predominated Northern veteran gatherings.
+Starting from the late nineteenth century, the song predominated Northern veteran gatherings.
+Ewen agrees: he deems it "[the] song by which Work's name will always be associated".